BERT-like Pre-training for Symbolic Piano Music Classification Tasks: Datasets and Data Representation

+All five datasets consist of MIDI performances.
+As mentioned in the introduction, we intend to build two PTMs, one for MIDI scores and the other for MIDI performances.
+We obtain the MIDI-score version of each performance by dropping velocity and tempo information, temporally quantising the onset time and duration of each the notes to the semiquaver resolution.

-\section{Token Representation}
+\subsection{Token Representation}

-Similar to text, a piece of music in MIDI can be considered as a sequence of musical events, or ``tokens.''
-However, what makes music different is that musical notes are associated with a temporal length (i.e., note duration), and multiple notes can be played at the same time.
+Similar to text, a piece of music in MIDI can be considered as a sequence of musical events or ``tokens''.
+However, what makes music different is that musical notes are associated with a temporal length (i.e., note duration) and multiple notes can be played at the same time.
 Therefore, to represent music, we need \emph{note-related} tokens describing, for example, the pitch and duration of the notes, as well as \emph{metric-related} tokens placing the notes over a time grid.

-In the literature, a variety of token representations for MIDI have been proposed, differing in many aspects such as the MIDI data being considered (e.g., melody \cite{Magenta}, lead sheet \cite{jazzTransformer20ismir}, piano \cite{oore2018time,huang2020pop}, or multi-track music \cite{payne2019musenet,donahue2019lakhnes}), the temporal resolution of the time grid, and the way the advancement in time is notated \cite{huang2020pop}.
-Auxiliary tokens describing, for example, the chord progression \cite{huang2020pop} or grooving pattern \cite{guitarTransformer20ismir} underlying a piece can also be added.
-There is no standard thus far.
+In the literature, a variety of token representations for MIDI have been proposed, differing in many aspects such as the MIDI data being considered (e.g., melody \parencite{Magenta}, lead sheet \parencite{jazzTransformer20ismir}, piano \parencite{huang2018music} and multi-track music \parencite{payne2019musenet,multitrackmusictransformer23icassp}), the temporal resolution of the time grid and the way the advancement in time is notated \parencite{huang2020pop}.
+Auxiliary tokens describing, for example, the chord progression \parencite{huang2020pop} or grooving pattern \parencite{guitarTransformer20ismir} underlying a piece can also be added.

-In this work, we only use \emph{MIDI scores} \cite{oore2018time} of piano music for pre-training.
-As such, we adopt the beat-based REMI token representation \cite{huang2020pop} to place musical notes over a discrete time grid comprising 16 sub-beats per bar, but discard REMI tokens related to the performance aspects of music, such as note velocity and tempo.
-In addition to REMI, we experiment with the ``token grouping'' idea of the \emph{compound word} (CP) representation \cite{hsiao21aaai}, to reduce the length of the token sequences.
-We depict the two adopted token representations in Figure \ref{fig:1}, and provide some details below.
+In this work, we adopt the beat-based REMI token representation proposed by \textcite{huang2020pop} to place musical notes over a discrete time grid comprising 16 equidistant sample points per bar.
+In addition to REMI, we experiment with the ``token grouping'' idea of the \emph{compound word} (CP) representation \parencite{hsiao21aaai}, to reduce the length of the token sequences.
+We depict the two adopted token representations in Fig. \ref{fig:1} and provide some details below.

-\subsection{REMI Token Representation}
+\subsubsection{REMI Token Representation}